 Siouxsie and the Banshees: Peek-A-Boo

 Good Lord, this song is so strangely, fantastically off-beat and catchy, full of musical surprises, and the video, directed by Jonathon Lim and Andrew Smith, actually manages to keep pace and capture the fascinatingly oddball spirit of the thing.
 These guys in the masks with the long pointy noses marching around, it’s an acid trip.
-The horns and accordion accompaniment lends it a bit of a flavour of what one imagines of decadent underground jazz clubs in 1930s Berlin, and Siouxsie herself seems like something from a different time and dimension.
+The horns and accordion accompaniment lend it a bit of a flavour of what one imagines of decadent underground jazz clubs in 1930s Berlin, and Siouxsie herself seems like something from a different time and dimension.
 The insistent percussion is half disco, half Pleistocene war dance.
 Alternative?
 I guess it’s alternative.
 No matter when you listen to this, now, or 20 years from next week, it’s not going to sound like anything else going on.

 Pearl Jam: Jeremy